circleci/circleci-docs/src-api/source/includes/_builds_and_jobs.md

 parallel | The number of containers to use to run the build.
 Default is null and the project default is used.
 This parameter is ignored for builds running on our 2.0 infrastructure. build_parameters | Additional environment variables to inject into the build environment.
 A map of names to values.

-**Note** Triggering a new job is not currently supported with configurations that specify `version: 2.1`.

 ## Trigger a new Job with a Branch

 ```sh